Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Makarská riviéra Chorvatsko

 Imagine fine pebble beaches with turquoise blue sea, lush pine forests and seaside towns with the massive Biokovo massif towering over them like a sentinel – the Makarska Riviera in Dalmatia is one of the most beautiful destinations in Croatia.
-Discover the best things to do in Makarska Riviera, the most beautiful beaches, interesting places, tips for excursions and other useful information in our complete guide to Makarska Riviera, Croatia.
+Discover the best things to do in Makarska Riviera, the most beautiful beaches, interesting places, tips for excursions and other useful information in our complete travel guide to Makarska Riviera, Croatia.

 The Makarska Riviera stretches along the Adriatic coast for 60 kilometres between the towns of Brela in the north-west and Gradac in the south-east.